tejaswigowda/ame220Fall2021/ASSIGNMENTS/A6/README.md

 ## Task

-tart with the code handout and package it as a Windows/MacOS desktop app using Electron.js Packager(<https://github.com/electron/electron-packager>)
+Start with the code handout and package it as a Windows/MacOS desktop app using Electron.js Packager(<https://github.com/electron/electron-packager>)

 ## Submission